AdobeDocs/experience-manager-65.fr-FR/help/forms/using/work-with-form-data-model.md

 ![Modifier l’argument](assets/edit_argument_user_profile_new.png)

 The `id` argument takes the value of the `empid` attribute of the user profile and pass it as an argument to the Read service.
-Il lit et renvoie les valeurs des propriétés associées à partir de l’objet de modèle de données employee pour l’utilisateur `empid` connecté.
+Il lit et renvoie les valeurs des propriétés associées à partir de l’objet de modèle de données employee pour l’ `empid` utilisateur connecté.

 #### Attributs de requête {#request-attribute}